The list chromatic index of simple graphs whose odd cycles intersect in at most one edge: Characterizing graphs in

 Let $\cbar = V(G) - C$.
 If $\cbar = \emptyset$, then $G \iso \Theta_{1, \sizeof{C}-1}$ and the claim holds, so assume that $\cbar \neq \emptyset$.
 For $v \in \cbar$ and $w \in C$, say that $v$ \emph{touches} $w$ if there is a $v,w$-path that intersects $C$ only at $w$.
 Let $T(v) = \{w \in C \st \text{$v$ touches $w$}\}$.
 Since $G$ is $2$-connected, we have $\sizeof{T(v)} \geq 2$ for all $v \in \cbar$.

-For $x,y \in C$, an \emph{external $x,y$-path} is an $x,y$-path $P$ that meets $C$ only at its endpoints. \begin{lemma} Let $v \in \cbar$ and let $H$ be the component of $G[\cbar]$ containing $v$.
+For $x,y \in C$, an \emph{external $x,y$-path} is an $x,y$-path $P$ with at least two edges that meets $C$ only at its endpoints. \begin{lemma} Let $v \in \cbar$ and let $H$ be the component of $G[\cbar]$ containing $v$.
 If $x,y \in T(v)$, then there is an external $x,y$-path $P$ such that the internal vertices of $P$ all lie in $H$. \end{lemma} \begin{proof} Let $P_x$ be a $v,x$-path and let $P_y$ be a $v,y$-path such that $P_x$ and $P_y$ each meet $C$ only at their endpoints, as guaranteed by the definition of $T(v)$.
 Now $P_x \cup P_y$ is a connected subgraph of $G$ containing both $x$ and $y$, and the only $C$-vertices contained in $P_x \cup P_y$ are $x$ and $y$, with all other vertices in $H$.
-Hence there is an $x,y$-path in $P_x \cup P_y$, and such a path is necessarily an external $x,y$-path with all internal vertices in $H$. \end{proof} \begin{lemma} For all $v \in \cbar$, the set $T(v)$ is a clique. \end{lemma} \begin{proof} Suppose to the contrary that $T(v)$ contains nonadjacent vertices $w, z \in C$.
+Hence there is an $x,y$-path in $P_x \cup P_y$, and such a path is necessarily an external $x,y$-path with all internal vertices in $H$. \end{proof} \begin{lemma} For all $v \in \cbar$, the set $T(v)$ is a pair of adjacent vertices in $C$. \end{lemma} \begin{proof} First we argue that $T(v)$ is a clique.
+Suppose to the contrary that $T(v)$ contains nonadjacent vertices $w, z \in C$.
 Let $Q$ be an external $w,z$-path, as guaranteed by Lemma~\ref{lem:external-path}.
 Taking $P_1$ and $P_2$ to be the two internally-disjoint $w,z$-paths in $C$, we see that either $Q \cup P_1$ or $Q \cup P_2$ is an odd cycle, as illustrated in Figure~\ref{fig:q}.
 Furthermore, both $Q \cup P_1$ and $Q \cup P_2$ intersect $C$ in at least two edges, since $w$ and $z$ are nonadjacent.
 Thus, if some $T(v)$ is not a clique then $G \notin \gstar$.